OsMo-lab/OsMo.mobi-texts/README.md

 OsMo.mobi-text
 ==============

-For text on the site OsMo.mobi
+Repository for text on the site OsMo.mobi